 The book features fantastic and revealing interviews with comedians such as Jay Leno, Steven Wright, Richard Belzer, Paul Reiser, Jerry Seinfeld and many more.

-Like I said, Comic Lives is not a stand-up comedy how to resource per se, but I certainly consider it a must read for anyone who is serious about jumping into stand-up comedy.
+Like I said before, Comic Lives (#ad) is not a stand-up comedy how to resource per se, but I certainly consider it a must read for anyone who is serious about jumping into stand-up comedy.